gregoireyasmine/grid_cells_burak_fiete/README.md

 ### Accurate Path Integration in Continuous Attractor Network Models of Grid Cells
 #### Burak & Fiete 2009

-as well as complementary investigations on the normative validity of this model.
+as well as complementary investigations on the normative validity of this model based on Sorscher _et al._ work.
+We perform a directed dimensionality reduction of Burak's model.
+We train a RNN to integrate velocity input in order to accurately track position.
+The resulting RNN cells have grid cell-like activity but with a different, square pattern.
+Varying the parameters allows to observe other types of ratemaps (half-planes, hexagonal grids, ...).

 This is our final project for Theoretical Neuroscience class at ENS-PSL.
 An overview of the work is available in the **evaluate_grid.ipynb** notebook